akhealth/EIS-Modernization/UsabilityResearch.md

    Our goal is 9 applications per day, per worker.

-   These three ‘overall’ metrics will be measured separately through program information analyst’s regularly scheduled divisional reports, and through coordination with case management consultants working with the division as noted above, and shared with stakeholders through the updated metrics on the [roadmap](https://app.mural.co/t/dhssalaska0106/m/dhssalaska0106/1576183680860/c1682951c77a41f29cb684cff893ff837f70b084).
+   These three ‘overall’ metrics are measured separately through program information analyst’s regularly scheduled divisional reports, and through coordination with case management consultants working with the division as noted above, and shared with stakeholders through the updated metrics on the [roadmap](https://app.mural.co/t/dhssalaska0106/m/dhssalaska0106/1576183680860/c1682951c77a41f29cb684cff893ff837f70b084).

+   In addition, we collect metrics specific to increasing our automation capabilities, and reducing paperwork for both our beneficiaries and our eligibility workers:
+* Renewals Using Electronic Data Sources Increase: We count the total number of renewals due and performed in the previous month, and express the total Ex-parte renewals as a percentage of all renewals performed.
+* Number of Timely Renewals Increase: We use the total number of renewals set to expire during the previous month and count those that were timely recertified,  and express the percentage of renewals that were performed timely.
+* Number of Auto Generated Prepopulated Renewal Forms Decrease: We compare renewal packets to all notices sent and express the total number of renewal packets mailed as a percentage of all notices mailed
+* Number of Manually Generated Notices Decreases: We compare manually generated notices and present the metric as a percentage of all ARIES notices

 ## Discovery or User Research during each Sprint
 For each feature implemented, agile methodology implements user testing as a critical first step of each development phase.
 Each sprint, or period of design and development work, is dependent on user input to drive the design of the feature.
 This user research is to discover whether the work completed in the previous sprint meets the user needs.
 We discover what works, what needs to be changed, and what may be added to make it better, according to the users who will use the feature.